One of the largest cathedrals in the world!

 Largest church in NYC… and North America!

 The church’s stats and secrets astound.
-First, by most calculations, it is the fourth largest church in the world, and the #1 largest in all of North America!
+First, by most calculations, St. John the Divine, NYC is the fourth largest church in the world, and the #1 largest in all of North America!
 At over 120,000 square feet, the cathedral makes even this towering, six-foot tall woman feel puny.
 And I thought Turkey’s Hagia Sophia dwarfed me!

 Second, famed writer Madeline L’Engle is buried in the church!
 Besides writing A Wrinkle in Time (a beloved read from my childhood, and perhaps yours), L’Engle was highly involved with her Episcopalian faith and the church up to her 2007 passing.